quentncom/quentn-wp/readme.txt

 4. Integration Elementor PRO forms with Quentn

 == Changelog ==
+= 1.1.6 =
+* Slash at start of the namespace of rest API route is removed.

 = 1.1.5 =
 * Improve the method of how cookie value is fetched to check page access permission.